--Accelerated higher-order BTM diffraction.
+- Accelerated higher-order BTM diffraction.
 We present a fast algorithm to accurately compute the first few orders of diffraction using the BTM model.
-We use object-space conservative from-region visibility to significantly reduce the number of edge pairs that need to be considered as compared to the state-of-theart for second order diffraction.
-We demonstrate that for scenes that are used in room acoustics, our approach can use visibility algorithms to improve the performance of BTM edge diffraction algorithms by a factor of 2 to 4.

--Effective occluder selection for region-based visibility.
+We use object-space conservative from-region visibility to significantly reduce the number of edge pairs that need to be considered as compared to the state-of-the-art for second order diffraction.
+We demonstrate that for scenes of complexities typically encountered in interactive sound propagation applications, our approach can use visibility information to reduce this number by a factor of 2 to 4. - Effective occluder selection for region-based visibility.
 We present a fast algorithm for occluder selection that can compute occluders in all directions around a given convex region.
-Our algorithm can combine connected sets of small primitives into large occluders and can be more effective in terms of culling efficiency.
-The final set of visible primitives can then be computed using a state-of-the-art occlusion culling technique.
+Our algorithm can combine small, connected sets of primitives into large occluders.
+The final set of visible primitives is then computed using state-of-the-art occlusion culling techniques.
 We demonstrate that our occluder selection technique is able to quickly generate occluders consisting of 2-6 triangles each on the average in complex scenes in a few seconds per visibility query on a single core.

-We show that our approach is able to reduce the amount of visible geometry considered by sound propagation algorithms by a factor of 2 to 4 for second-order edge diffraction.
-This allows us to obtain a speedup factor of 2 to 4 when simulating second-order edge diffraction using the BTM model on our benchmark scenes.
-The resulting conservative from-region visibility algorithm can also be applied to complex models with hundreds of thousands of triangles.
+We show that our approach is able to reduce the amount of visible geometry considered by sound propagation algorithms by a factor of 2 to 4 for second order edge diffraction.
+This allows us to obtain a speedup factor of 2 to 4 when simulating second edge diffraction using the BTM model on our benchmark scenes.

 Outline The rest of this paper is organized as follows: Section 2 describes background material and related work.
-Section 3 describes our approach of using visibility computations to accelerate BTM diffraction computations.
+Section 3 presents our diffraction algorithm and how we use visibility computations to accelerate the diffraction computations.
 Section 4 describes our novel occluder selection technique and its use to improve the performance of from-region visibility algorithms.
 Section 5 describes our implementation and presents experimental results.